QuestOAuth74/sci-canvas-studio/docs/milestone_9-Dec-25.md

 - Projects can be liked, downloaded, and cloned
 - Author profiles show user's public work
 - Trending and featured projects sections
+- Share page for inviting others via email at `/share`

 ### Tests